BigBr41n/Bun-Microservice-Backend/README.md

 ## Overview

-microservices backend application using BUN , Express.js and RabbitMQ for RPC
+microservices backend application using BUN , Express.js and RabbitMQ as Message Broker

 ## Architecture